A close up of groom and bride holding hands with champagne on their wedding day

 7. BUY WEDDING INSURANCE

 Planning your wedding is such an exciting time.
 So, we know that diving into the nitty-gritty of wedding insurance might not be the most thrilling aspect of your wedding checklist.
 But after investing time and money in orchestrating your big day, the last thing you want is to grapple with supplier or venue issues just weeks before the wedding.
 We recommend protecting your engagement ring at the same time.
-It’s very likely your special day will go completely according to plan, but safeguarding against unexpected circumstances can offer great peace of mind ( and save a lot of money and heartache should anything unexpected happen).
+It’s very likely your special day will go completely according to plan, but safeguarding against unexpected circumstances can offer great peace of mind (and save a lot of money and heartache should anything unforeseen happen).

 11 months to go — 4 key tasks

-1. BOOK WEDDING SUPPLIERS
+1. BOOK KEY WEDDING SUPPLIERS

 A wedding has many moving parts and an army of people who come together for the big day.
 ‘Securing reliable and trusted suppliers is crucial,’ wedding planner Wicksteed explains.
 ‘Building strong working relationships with the chosen caterer, photographer, florist, and entertainment will help to ensure that the wedding comes together seamlessly.’
 If you're looking for suppliers, visit our Real Wedding blog or check out Rock My Wedding, an online wedding planning platform.

-2. BOOK YOUR WEDDING CATERER AND BAR
+2. CHOOSE YOUR WEDDING CATERER AND BAR

 wedding catering food on a platter olives small bites